v3u-P2-P5/Vertical_3_Ultra/README.txt

-V3U ULTRA: THE POSITIONAL INDUCTION PROTOCOL
+Vertical 3 ULTRA: THE POSITIONAL INDUCTION PROTOCOL
 ==========================================

 V3U is an ultra-efficient, AI-native communication protocol designed to eliminate